Multi-broker portfolio

 Why a multi-broker portfolio gets harder to review.

-The first thing that usually breaks is confidence in total exposure, dry powder, and return.
+The first thing that usually slips is confidence in total exposure, dry powder, and return.

 Spreadsheets become glue

-Many investors do not notice the problem until spreadsheets start carrying more and more of the upkeep.
+Many investors only notice the issue once spreadsheets begin carrying more of the reconstruction work.

 Weekly review slows down